ve3wmb/OrionWspr/README.md

 Changelog :

+v0.22a - Utilize self-calibration in the detection and Handling of GPS LOS and AOS.
+Implementation of QRSS_TX_ST to support QRSS TX as a fallback mode in the event of a long term (> 30 minute) GPS LOS.
+Minor change to si5351bx_setfreq() to add a new boolean parameter to control whether specified clock is enabled or not after the frequency change (needed for QRSS TX).

 v0.21a - Yet another fix for sporadic TELEMETRY_TIME events.
 This closes the window for multiple generation of these events by introducing a 2 second delay() between setting the time and generating the TELEMETRY_TIME_EV so there is no way the scheduler can rerun with exactly the same second.